-- Farro: Bob's Red Mill is a very reliable and widely-available brand.
-The grains are lightly scored which allows for faster cooking time.
+- Farro: Bob’s Red Mill is a very reliable and widely available brand.
+The grains are lightly scored, which allows for faster cooking time.

-- Dry White Wine: If you prefer to not use wine, substitute a little extra vegetable or chicken broth.
+- Dry White Wine: If you prefer not to use wine, substitute a little extra vegetable or chicken broth.

-- Fresh Tomatoes: I used grape tomatoes, but because they're small, cherry tomatoes also work.
-If you have larger tomatoes you prefer to use, simply cut them into pieces that are about the same size as cherry or grape tomatoes.
+- Fresh Tomatoes: I used grape tomatoes, but because they’re small, cherry tomatoes also work.
+If you have larger tomatoes you prefer to use, cut them into pieces that are about the same size as cherry or grape tomatoes.
 This recipe is very forgiving in that respect!

 - Canned Tomatoes: Use canned crushed tomatoes or canned whole tomatoes that you crush yourself.
 A can of tomato sauce will also work.

 - Parmesan Cheese: Parmigiano-Reggiano (produced in Italy) and Parmesan (usually domestic) cheese are both made with animal rennet.
 Vegan versions of Parmesan cheese are available if you want to make this dish vegan.
 Remember that you would also want to use vegetable broth instead of chicken broth for a vegan or vegetarian version.

 - Gather and prep all the ingredients.